Jasvir Singh (kabaddi): Early life

 He was born on 4 April 1984 in Panipat, Haryana, India.

 Pro Kabaddi League

-He played for Jaipur Pink Panthers in the Pro Kabaddi League in season 5.
+He played for Jaipur Pink Panthers in the Pro Kabaddi League from season 1 to season 5.
 In season 6, he played for Tamil Thalaivas.

 World Cup 2016 and Awards

 Jasvir Singh was a member of the gold medal-winning team at the 2016 Kabaddi World Cup.
 He awarded the Arjuna award in 2017 For his excellence in the game of Kabbadi.